 Students are required to complete a consistent amount of coursework per delivery week and are required to attend all classes.

 CGA is excited to offer Advanced Placement (AP) courses beginning this November.
 AP courses allow high school students to take classes at the US university level.
 They allow students to study 38 subjects in-depth and prepare them for college level work.
-Most US universities recognize AP credit as college credit.
+Most US universities recognise AP credit as college credit.
 The AP Program offers several awards for high achievement.
 Each year, over 2.8 million students take AP exams, with most students taking multiple APs during the course of their high school careers.
-AP is one of the most recognized curricula for top universities and CGA is looking forward to launching this program.
+AP is one of the most recognised curricula for top universities and CGA is looking forward to launching this program.